 ► Crossovery partner to the Model 3

-Last year Tesla chief Elon Musk revealed the existence of the Model Y, a crossover-style EV to partner the Model 3 – and now sources have revealed when he wants to start making it.
-According to a new report on Reuters, two sources claim Elon Musk is shooting for a production date of November 2019 for its next EV, and wants to start production in China two years after that.
+Last year Musk confirmed the existence of the Tesla Model Y, a crossover-style EV to partner the Model 3.
+According to a new report on Reuters, two sources claim he's shooting for a production date of November 2019 for his next EV, and he wants to start production in China two years after that.

-The Y completes what Elon Musk calls Tesla’s ‘S 3 X Y’ based model line up, but it’s interesting to see the company pushing on despite issues with Model 3 production.
+The Y completes what Elon Musk calls Tesla’s ‘S 3 X Y’ model line-up, but it’s interesting to see the company pushing on despite issues with Model 3 production.
 When combined with the commercial Semi Truck and the forthcoming second-gen Roadster, it appears Tesla has a lot on its plate.